-Ah, Orbitz, that much-maligned soft drink from the 90s!
+Ah, Orbitz, that much ridiculed soft drink from the 1990s!
 This unusual drink was sold in five flavors by Clearly Canadian from 1996 through 1998.
 It was hard to tell just what the company was going for with Orbitz.
 Many confused consumers found the floating lumps of gelatin inside to be disturbing.
 Was it meant to appeal to the pre-teen gross-out set like so many other products at that time?
-But from its lava lamp shaped bottle to its vivid colors and atomic-age logo, Orbitz also seemed intended to be a stylishly far-out space drink.
+But from its lava lamp shaped bottle to its vivid colors and atomic-age logo, Orbitz also seemed designed to be a stylishly far-out space drink.
 Too bad the taste could not live up to the drink's image!

 The several flavors of Orbitz I sampled back then reminded me of the gooey sugary liquid left behind in a can of fruit.
 It was not carbonated, not flavorful, just thick and somewhat sweetened, sort of stale.
 The bits of gelatin themselves had no flavor, so there was really no reward in slurping down through the bottle to get to the ones at the bottom.